 node >= 10.0.0.

-After installing, you will this folder structure in your Takeoff environment
+After installing, you will have this folder structure in your Takeoff environment:

 -|- .takeoffrc |- blueprints/default # The basic blueprint that Takeoff ships |- project/default # The default environment installed |- takeoff.md |- env # Folders with the source code you can change |- api # This is the Hapi API Server |- frontend-app # Angular application |- nginx # Nginx configuration |- docker # This is where all the docker configurations are kept |- docker-compose.yml # The glue file for your services |- api # This is the Hapi API Server |- frontend-app # Angular app docker file |- nginx # Nginx configuration

 When you install a new blueprint, it is cached in the blueprints folder; this way when you create a new environment below it uses your local copy.
 If you want to update a blueprint, for now go into the folder and type